-Plans to regenerate Wigan Pier have been given the green light today.
+Plans to regenerate Wigan Pier have been given the go ahead

 The decision means developer Step Places, cultural organisation The Old Courts, Wigan Council and the Canal and River Trust can collectively transform the currently vacant 18th century industrial buildings into a vibrant cultural and residential offer.